speedshop/gvl_metrics_middleware/README.md

 - **`gvl_wait`**: The time spent waiting to acquire the GVL.
 This corresponds to the value returned by the `GVLTiming::Timer#stalled_duration` method.

+## Performance Overhead

+The overhead introduced by `gvl_metrics_middleware` is minimal.
+Benchmarking has shown only a 1% difference in response times between scenarios with and without GVL metrics collection.
+This result has been validated through an A/A test, where both the control and experiment groups ran identical code, and the difference remained at 1%.
+This 1% overhead is consistent with those reported in [Shopify's `gvltools`](https://github.com/Shopify/gvltools?tab=readme-ov-file#usage), where the overhead was measured at 1-5% in a production environment.

+As stated in [the README of `gvltools`](https://github.com/Shopify/gvltools?tab=readme-ov-file#usage)`, the exact overhead is not yet known.
+However, unless you observe an immediate, significant jump in response times after deployment, the overhead is negligible and should not impact application performance.
+This makes the middleware a reliable choice for tracking GVL metrics in production environments.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can